MadDogFlash/Review-time/README.md

     https://nodejs.org/en/

+Run your terminal of choice! either the repo of the project or git.

+Make sure you are in the correct location of review time and then open the terminal.

-got all that ? perfect ! now install the cli to expo
+install the cli to expo

     npm install expo-cli --global